Review checklist book

 Key Characteristics

-- Tied to the receivable team: The receivable team’s responsibility entails payment collection and timely invoicing to ensure smooth cash inflows and prevent bad debt.
+• Tied to the receivable team: The receivable team’s responsibility entails payment collection and timely invoicing to ensure smooth cash inflows and prevent long-term debt.

 Accounts Payable

-Unlike accounts receivable, which involves the customers, accounts payable presents a business’s responsibility to pay for goods or services acquired on credit.
-These current liabilities present short-term debts that must be paid to facilitate positive cash flow.
+Unlike accounts receivable, which involves customers, accounts payable present a business’s responsibility to pay for goods or services acquired on credit.
+These current liabilities are short-term debts that must be paid to facilitate positive cash flow.

 Examples of accounts payable include: